catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 For married clergy, these benefits can be provided to the spouse and children.
 The education of their children may be added to the list of type 2 benefits.

-### Priests' Remuneration Fund support for active clergy
+### Priests’ Remuneration Fund support for active clergy

-Refer to 'Priests' Remuneration Fund' in chapter 9for details of the PRF.
+Refer to **‘Priests’ Remuneration Fund’ in chapter 9** for details of the PRF.
 This fund exists to ensure that priests receive equitable and sufficient income and the necessities of life.

 Where the Presbytery Account is not able to provide the minimum living allowance component, the priest makes a claim on the PRF for subsidised remuneration.
 The amount received from the PRF should be paid to, or set aside for, the parish priest or assistant priest as soon as possible after it is received in the Presbytery Account.

 ## Religious order–administered parishes

 The provisions contained in this *Handbook* relating to PFC and parish priest responsibilities apply equally to parishes where a member of a religious order is appointed parish priest.
-There are, however, a few differences to note in relation to the first or 'presbytery' collection:
+There are, however, a few differences to note in relation to the first or ‘presbytery’ collection:

-The presbytery collection should be deposited to the parish Presbytery Account in the normal manner and funds then transferred to an account in the name of the religious order, which is then subject to the order's own administrative arrangements.
-It is expected that monies will still be applied to meet expenses normally covered by the Presbytery Account as noted above under 'Presbytery expenditure'.
+The presbytery collection should be deposited to the parish Presbytery Account in the normal manner and funds then transferred to an account in the name of the religious order, which is then subject to the order’s own administrative arrangements.
+It is expected that monies will still be applied to meet expenses normally covered by the Presbytery Account as noted **above under ‘Presbytery expenditure’**.

-Religious order–administered parishes are required to pay the *cathedraticum* from the presbytery collection but do not pay levies for the Priests' Remuneration Fund or the Priests Retirement Foundation.
+Religious order–administered parishes are required to pay the *cathedraticum* from the presbytery collection but do not pay levies for the Priests’ Remuneration Fund or the Priests Retirement Foundation.
 The order, not the PRF or Foundation, is responsible for supporting order priests, both those clergy with active appointments and those without.

 In most cases, the terms of the appointment of a religious order priest to a parish will be contained in an agreement between the Archbishop and the provincial or superior of the order concerned.
 The Archdiocese will advise the parish if there are any particular administrative requirements that differ from these standard provisions.